DETAILED ACTION

 an acquirer that acquires, from the customer terminal, an image or a video of an element in the space where the customer terminal is located.
 (Siddique: Figs. 1A-1E; Fig. 2A; [0108]; [0057])

-the customer is located in the showroom; and (Tuchman: [0031] (The wireless kiosk 122, similar to the wireless kiosk 102 (FIG. 1), is a mobile device that the customer receives when he or she enters the store and uses throughout the shopping experience in the retail store.);
+As per claim 49, Siddique/Tuchman/Sharpe teach wherein the customer terminal is a mobile terminal.
+(Tuchman: [0031] (The wireless kiosk 122, similar to the wireless kiosk 102 (FIG. 1), is a mobile device that the customer receives when he or she enters the store and uses throughout the shopping experience in the retail store.))

 The motivation for applying the known techniques of Tuchman to the teachings of Siddique is the same as that set forth above, in the rejection of Claim 1.

-As per claim 48, Siddique/Tuchman teach wherein the space where the customer terminal is located is the showroom and the space where the contact person's terminal is located is the space different from the showroom.
+As per claim 50, Siddique/Tuchman/Sharpe teach wherein the customer visiting the showroom can be served by the contact person present in the space different from the showroom while the customer can check the one or more products displayed in the showroom.
 (Tuchman: [0031] (The wireless kiosk 122, similar to the wireless kiosk 102 (FIG. 1), is a mobile device that the customer receives when he or she enters the store and uses throughout the shopping experience in the retail store.); [0047] (The agent desktop 152, in embodiments, manages the interaction flow by providing tools, information, and scripting to an expert agent to ensure that each customer interaction is handled professionally and expeditiously.
-The human, expert agent can be located in the data center 160 or in another party's facilities, such as those of the retailer.); [0072] (the agent 316 (FIG. 3) at the agent contact center 308 (FIG. 3) with the wireless kiosk 312 (FIG. 3) at the retail store 302 (FIG. 3).)
+The human, expert agent can be located in the data center 160 or in another party's facilities, such as those of the retailer.); [0072]-[0073] (creates a network connection between the agent 316 (FIG. 3) at the agent contact center 308 (FIG. 3) with the wireless kiosk 312 (FIG. 3) at the retail store 302 (FIG. 3).
+The chat and collaborative browsing component 212 (FIG. 2), in another embodiment, allows the agent to talk or browse with the customer using the wireless kiosk 122 (FIG. 1B) to provide interactive discussions of the product desired or service needed.))

 The motivation for applying the known techniques of Tuchman to the teachings of Siddique is the same as that set forth above, in the rejection of Claim 1.